FAQ

 We specialize in customized care with one-on-one attention for each pet.
 During the initial consultation, we will learn as much as we can about your pets, and create a unique plan for their care, in their own home.
 If you want to make sure your pet gets the best and most personalized care, when you can’t be there, then give us a call.

 Not a problem!
 To get started, take a look at our Dog Walk and/or Pet Sitting Packages and let us know what you’d like to schedule by visiting our Contact Page.
 Please include the type of pet you have, their age, and if they have any medical problems.
 We will follow up with you by email to get a little more information about your pets and needs, and also ask you to verify your location to make sure you’re in our service area.
-If we are a good fit for you, we’ll set up a meeting at your convenience with our office manager so she can come to your home, meet your pets, and get to know your routine with them.
+If we are a good fit for you, we’ll set up a meeting at your convenience so we can come to your home, meet your pets, and get to know your routine with them.
 You can then ask more detailed questions about our business and services.
-This helps her select the perfect sitter for you!
-She will also send you a welcome email which will go over most of our information, how we invoice, how you can pay your bill, and it will even give you access to our pet sitting phone app we use.
+You will also get a welcome email which will go over most of our information, how we invoice, payment policies, and it will even give you access to our pet sitting phone software we use.
 This is a great piece of technology!
 Any time our sitters visit your home, you will get a report sent to you via either the app or your email including a checklist of what was done during the visit, a note from the sitter about how the visit went, and lots of cute pics the sitter took of your pet while they were there.

 When should I contact you for a reservation?

 The sooner the better, especially around the holidays!
-For new clients, we need at least three weeks between the initial contact and the first scheduled visit in order to schedule the meet and greet, pet sitter introductions, and set you up in our system.
-This also gives you time to review our client contract and pay your invoice.
-For existing clients, we do charge a $25 last minute reservation fee when a reservation is made within 48 hours prior to the start of the first visit.
+For new clients, we need at least three weeks between the initial contact and the first scheduled visit in order to schedule the meet and greet and set you up in our system.
+This also gives you time to review our client contract.
+We do charge a $25 last minute reservation fee when a reservation is made within 48 hours prior to the start of the first visit.
 Reservations are subject to availability, and we do get very busy during holidays and summer months.
-During those time, we suggest scheduling 4-6 weeks ahead if possible.
+During those time, we suggest scheduling 6+ weeks ahead if possible as we usually close the reservations 4 weeks ahead of the holiday due to capacity.

 Can you stay at my house?

-For dogs, we require a minimum of one pet sitting visit per day if the dog has continual access between the home and yard (ie: a doggie door), uses puppy pads or is litterbox trained.
+For dogs, we require a minimum of 2 pet sitting (30+ minutes) visits per day if the dog has continual access between the home and yard (ie: a doggie door).
 For most dogs, 2-3 visits per day are recommended.
 When we have our initial consultation, we will talk about your pet’s needs and tailor our plan to fit.
-Healthy adult cats should be seen a minimum of once every other day, but we recommend at least one visit a day.
+Healthy adult cats must be seen a minimum of once every day.
 If you have other types of pets, we will discuss their care during the initial consultation.

 What are some tasks that you would consider normal to do while pet sitting?